With all the information about food bombarding us, how can I know what is a healthy diet? How can I simplify my diet?

 Eating fat does not make you fat.
 Eating too much of anything makes you fat!
-So if you are believer that fat is the enemy, the rules have changed.
-Fats must be including in a healthy diet.
+So if you are a believer that fat is the enemy, the rules have changed.
+Fats must be included in a healthy diet.

 Too many carbohydrates, when out of balance with the rest of your diet can really make you fat.
 Too many carbohydrates eaten in the diet is what spikes your insulin to create insulin-resistance over the course of time.
 Excessive carbohydrate intake beyond what the body needs gets converted and stored as fat in your body!